craigargh/cfg-python/plan.md

   - Record myself presenting each of the sessions to the pictures in my office

 - Session 5: slides
+  - Add an analogy for how APIs work (e.g. a restaurant)
+  - Add understand how data is sent using APIs to the learning objectives
+  - Is there an option on the csvreader to read as a dictionary?
   - Add a link to PyPi and mention/link to a list of interesting packages
   - Write explanations for files
   - Write exercises